-Fig. 15 Set-Up For The Strength Of Frp Bent Bars

-And Stirrups At Bend Locations
+Fig. 15 Set-Up for the Strength of FRP Bent Bars and Stirrups at Bend Locations

 20.4 Calculations

-The bend strength of the FRP bent bar shall be calculated according to equation 24 and rounded to three significant digits.
+The bend strength of the FRP bent bar shall be calculated according to equation 25 and rounded to three significant digits.